Home

 How to access accommodations

-Step-by-step guide on how to register for accommodations, submit documents and schedule an appointment to discuss your needs.
+View a step-by-step guide on how to register for accommodations, submit documents and schedule an appointment to discuss your needs.
 You’ll also find information on how to renew accommodations each semester, book exams and get in touch with an advisor for additional support.
-The Student Accessibility Centre is the centre of expertise on student access, inclusion and accommodation support available.
+The Student Accessibility Centre is the hub for student access, inclusion and accommodation support available.
 They work collaboratively with both King’s and Dalhousie students, faculty and staff to create an inclusive educational environment for students.

 Associate Director of Student Support—FYP

-Tim Clarke is available to support Foundation Year Program students with academic accommodations, assignment extensions, academic advising and referrals to non-academic & academic supports.
+Tim Clarke is available to support Foundation Year Program (FYP) students with academic accommodations, assignment extensions, academic advising and referrals to non-academic and academic supports.

 Foundation Year Program Writing Coach